padminipalli-netizen/Ogury/User_Manual.md

-# ⚡ Ogury API Tester - User Manual
+# ⚡ Ogury One API - User Manual

-Welcome to the **Ogury API Tester**!
+Welcome to the **Ogury One API**!
 This interactive dashboard allows you to easily connect to the Ogury API, test pre-configured endpoints across different modules (Personas, Accounts, Deals, Reporting), and build custom API requests.

 ---